utsav0/daily-dev-tips/src/pages/posts/getting-started-with-deno.md

 ```

 So this is a bit different than what we see in `node.js`.
-We loop through each incoming request, and we are returning a body for each request!
+We loop through each incoming request, returning a body for each request!

 ## Running Our Deno Server